 If you ever needed an excuse to make a totally decadent dessert it would surely be Thanksgiving.
 Forget the turkey, the dressing (or stuffing) and the sprouts, it’s the dessert that matters here, and the sweeter the better.

-Having made all time favourites no bake cheesecake, Delia’s chocolate truffle cake and chocolate brownies for my kids back at home in England so they could entertain while I’m away - not to be consumed all at once, you understand, I decided to do a little research on what I should be preparing here – and to add to my repertoire in the UK.
+Having in the past made my family's all time favourites no bake cheesecake, Delia’s chocolate truffle cake and chocolate brownies for Thanksgiving in the UK when having American friends round, I decided to do a little research on what I should be preparing here in Texas – and to add to my repertoire in the UK.

 So I’ve picked two specialities, pecan pie and chocolate pie, and you eat them both together at your peril but anyone with a sweet tooth will be overjoyed when either of these, let alone both, appear on the table.

 Before you start, and if you’re not already a pie maker extraordinaire, you might like to read these articles on